 Element assisted the capital campaign team, led by Betsy Altheimer and DeAnna Cummings, to secure a myriad of funding sources including $1M in state bonding through DEED, $3M in governmental grants and low interest loans from the City of Minneapolis, Hennepin County, Metropolitan Council, and the Mississippi Watershed Management Organization and over $4M of support from foundations (including McKnight Foundation, Target Foundation, Bank of America, Best Buy Foundation, LISC, US Bank, Heart of America and the Butler Foundation) and hundreds of individual donors.
 The final piece of the capital campaign came through $3.5M in New Markets Tax Credits provided by Sunrise Banks and Partners for a Common Good, which were purchased by US Bank CDC.
 Element worked closely with Brian Gorecki to source the New Markets Tax Credits and with Peter Berrie of Faegre Drinker to finalize the complex financing structure.

-With a groundbreaking celebration held in late September, the project has begun demolition work and is set to start construction in early November.
+With a groundbreaking celebration held in late September, the project began construction in Fall 2021 with completion slated for Summer 2023.
 Element continues to work closely with the design and construction teams at 4RM+ULA and Watson Forsberg, overseeing construction and ensuring JXTA's three major project goals are met:

 1) Maximize involvement of JXTA artists and apprentices in every aspect of the building